bestfriendai/AI-Agent/README.md

 **AI-Agent** (Siora) is a cutting-edge, cross-platform mobile application designed to bring mindfulness and inner peace through AI-driven voice conversations.
 Built with **React Native** and **Expo**, it leverages **LiveKit** and **ElevenLabs** to create immersive, real-time audio experiences.

 Whether you're looking for a guided meditation session in a "Forest Path" or a calming chat with a virtual companion, AI-Agent adapts to your mood and provides personalized interactions.
-With secure authentication via **Clerk** and robust data management using **Appwrite**, your wellness journey is private, secure, and seamless.
+With secure authentication via **Clerk** and robust data management using **Supabase**, your wellness journey is private, secure, and seamless.

 ## ✨ Features